Model Reduction for Switched Linear Systems via Generalized Lyapunov Equations: Abstract

 \section{Abstract}

-We present an efficient strategy to approximate the solutions of large-scale generalized Lyapunov equations (GLEs) with rigorous, computable error guarantees.
-This work is motivated by applications in model order reduction (MOR) of switched linear systems (SLS) in control form, where GLEs play a central role.
-We analyze how inaccuracies in the numerical solution of GLEs propagate through the MOR procedure and affect the accuracy and reliability of the reduced order model.
-Furthermore, the classical balanced-truncation error estimate for SLS is neither theoretically nor practically viable, as they rely on restrictive assumptions requiring several requiring several linear matrix inequalities (LMI) to be satisfied exactly by numerically computed solutions of the GLEs.
-To overcome these limitation, we propose a new MOR framework for SLS, called piecewise balanced reduction (PBR).
-The method is based on solving multiple GLEs and the construction of projection matrices that are piecewise constant in time to appropriately balance and subsequently reduce the SLS.
-We extend the standard balanced-truncation error bounds and demonstrate that the PBR formulation allows us to control the error arising from the inexact LMI.
-In addition, our new error bound accounts for the influence of the piecewise constant time-varying projection matrices.
-Altogether, this renders the PBR approach for SLS applicable to a broad and flexible class of SLS.
-Numerical experiments are provided to corroborate our theoretical results.
+In this work, we study projection-based model order reduction (MOR) for switched linear systems (SLS) in control form, where the projection matrices are obtained from the solutions of generalized Lyapunov equations (GLEs).
+We investigate how numerical inaccuracies in solving the GLEs propagate through the MOR process and impact the accuracy and reliability of the resulting reduced-order model.
+This highlights the importance of accounting for such inaccuracies, motivating the introduction of a novel error bound to quantify and control the error in the approximation of the GLE solution.

+Moreover, classical balanced truncation error estimates for SLS are neither theoretically sound nor practically applicable, as they rely on restrictive assumptions requiring several linear matrix inequalities (LMIs) to be satisfied exactly by numerically computed GLE solutions.
+To address these limitations, we propose a new MOR framework for SLS, termed piecewise balanced reduction (PBR).
+The approach is based on solving multiple GLEs and constructing projection matrices that are piecewise constant in time.
+By extending the standard balanced truncation error bound for SLS, we show that the PBR framework effectively controls errors arising from inexact LMI satisfaction.
+In addition, the proposed error bound captures the influence of the piecewise constant in time projection matrices.
+Altogether, this makes the PBR approach applicable to a broad and flexible class of switched linear systems.
+Numerical experiments are presented to support the theoretical results.

 { \textsc{Keywords:} \ourKeywords}

 { \textsc{AMS subject classification:} 65F45, 65F55, 65P99, 93A30, 93A15, 93B99}